 If you have a tick on your person and it is not yet biting, you can apply a piece of scotch tape to the tick, it will stick to it, fold the tape closed and throw it away.
 No need to burn it and have the nasty smell linger in your home, it won’t be able to get free.

-To Prevent Ticks:
+DIY Repellent Spray To Prevent Ticks:

-Tick Repellant №1
+Tick Repellent №1

 Add 1 cup of water to a small spray bottle, then add the essential oils.
 Seal tightly and shake gently to mix.
 Apply the spray to clothing, gear, skin, and footwear prior to going outdoors.
 This is a wonderful blend that we use while camping with great success.
 This blend is safe for dogs and kids alike.

-Tick Repellant №2
+Tick Repellent №2

 Combine water and vinegar in a small spray bottle, then add the essential oils.
 Seal tightly and shake gently to mix.
 Apply the spray to clothing, gear, skin, and footwear prior to going outdoors.
 This blend works wonderfully to discourage ticks and other biting pests.